telerik/kendo-ui-core/docs/intro/installation/getting-started.md

 ## Include Only What You Need

-Add to your project only what it requires by picking the right combined scripts, building a custom combined script, or using Grunt to build a custom script.
+Add to your project only what it requires by picking the right combined scripts, building a custom combined script, or using Gulp to build a custom script.

 For more information on customizing the scripts you need, see [this article]({% slug include_only_what_you_need_kendoui_installation %}).